 Three Minute Thesis Competition

-Please join us for the 3MT competition Tuesday, Feb.
+This year's 3MT competition was held on Tuesday, Feb.
 20, at 5:30 p.m. in the Student Engagement Center Ballroom.
-Vote for your favorite presenter and help choose the UIW Spirit of Research award winner!

 About 3MT Competition